 In June 2017, we entered into an employment agreement with Mr. Mattessich.
-In June 2014, we entered into an amended and restated employment agreement with Dr. Sawhney, and we further amended such employment agreement in June 2017.
-We entered into an employment agreement with each of Mr. Notman and Dr. Goldstein in September 2017, when each joined the company.
+In June 2014, we entered into an amended and restated employment agreement with Dr. Sawhney, and we further amended such employment agreement in June 2017 and August 2018.
+We entered into an employment agreement with Mr. Hanley in September 2017, when he joined the company.
 Each of these agreements provides that employment will continue until either we or the executive provides written notice of termination in accordance with the terms of the agreement.
+In the case of Dr. Sawhney's employment agreement, Dr. Sawhney's service will be automatically renewed each July for successive one-year terms unless the company or Dr. Sawhney provides a written notice of non-renewal at least sixty days prior to the renewal date.
 In addition, each of these agreements prohibits the executives from disclosing confidential information and competing with us during the term of their employment and for a specified time thereafter.

-Pursuant to their respective employment agreements, each of these full-time executive officers is entitled to receive a minimum annual base salary as follows: Mr. Mattessich: \$550,000; Dr. Sawhney: \$281,209; Mr. Notman: \$380,000; and Dr. Goldstein: \$400,000.
+Pursuant to their respective employment agreements, each of these full-time executive officers is entitled to receive a minimum annual base salary as follows: Mr. Mattessich: \$550,000; Dr. Sawhney: \$281,209; and Mr. Hanley: \$335,000.
 In addition, each of these full-time executives is eligible to receive an annual cash bonus, which is based on the achievement of individual and corporate performance objectives that are determined by our Compensation Committee following the end of each year, calculated as a percentage of the executive's annual base salary, and which will be determined by our board of directors, in its sole discretion.
-The target annual bonus, as a percentage of annual base salary, for each of these executives is as follows: Mr. Mattessich: 60%; Dr. Sawhney: 55%; Mr. Notman: 40% and Dr. Goldstein: 35%.
+The target annual bonus, as a percentage of annual base salary, for each of these executives is as follows: Mr. Mattessich: 60%; Dr. Sawhney: 55%; and Mr. Hanley: 35%